zueskalare/rss_auto_reader/README.md

 ## API Interface

-The service exposes the following HTTP endpoints (default port configurable via `API_PORT`, default 8000):
+The service runs as an ASGI application (Uvicorn + Starlette wrapping Flask for the web UI/API).
+It exposes the following HTTP endpoints (default port configurable via `API_PORT`, default 8000):

 ### Feeds
 - `GET /feeds`